 7. Freedom of information

 Information provided to Culture Ireland may be disclosed in response to a request made under the Freedom of Information Act 2014.
 Every effort will be made to protect grantees confidentiality in line with the terms of the Act.

 8. Publication of Grant Awards and Privacy Statement

 Culture Ireland has a policy of publishing relevant details of grants awarded online including but not necessarily limited to the names of the grantee, the amount of the grant offered and a summary of the proposed event.
-Culture Ireland operates under the following Department of Culture, Heritage and the Gaeltacht obligations under GDPR:
+Culture Ireland operates under the following Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media obligations under GDPR: